mcwhittemore/palimpsest/README.md

 # Palimpsest

-The goal of this project is to make it very easy to merge a set of pictures that are all the same size.
+The goal of this project is to make it very easy to merge a set of pictures using a custom pixel indexer.

-This project provides a cli tool that accepts three inputs.

-1. The path to an indexer
-2. The path to a folder of images
-3. The path where the final image is saved

-The indexer is a simple javascript module that exports a function.
-This function takes the arguments `x, y, r, g, b` and returns a string.
-This string can be anything.
-The key requirement is that the same `x, y, r, g, b` should create the MUST create the same string.
+The pixel indexer is a function which takes an input object describing a single pixel and returns an output object.

+**Input Object**

+The input object is comprised of the following attributes and represents a single pixel.

+- color: an object with `{r, g, b}` where each color channel is a number between 0 and 255.
+- loc: an object with `{x, y, s}` where `x` is the `x` coordinate of the pixel, `y` is the `y` coordinate and `s` indicates which image the pixel is from in the series.
+- progress: an object with `{x, y, s}` where each attribute is the percent version the `loc` eqivilant.
+- about: an object with `{numSeries, width, height}` where each is a number.

+**Output Object**

+The output object should always be the same for each input object.

+Explaining this will take time

 ## Examples